Nempnett Thrubwell: Popular culture

 Anna's Story: Basset Mead by Alfred Fox, published in 2008, is set in the village.

-Entertainment
+The village is the birthplace of Edith Chapman née Towers, the mother of the late Graham Chapman, actor, comedian and member of the surrealist comedy group Monty Python.
+Despite being born in the village, Edith only lived there for a short time before her family moved to Leicestershire where she grew up and eventually met Walter Chapman, Graham's father.

-The village is the birthplace of Edith Chapman nee Towers, the mother of Graham Chapman, actor, comedian and member of the surrealist comedy group Monty Python.
-Despite being born in the village, Edith only lived there for a short time before her family moved to Leicestershire where she grew-up and eventually met Walter Chapman, Graham's father.
+Nempnett Thrubwell is also the birthplace of the theatre and film director Phyllida Lloyd.